 How do you become a Poster Exhibitor at Showcase?

-- Click here to sign up for a free Poster Workshop!
-Workshops are scheduled on January 28, February 4, February 8, and February 16, 2016.
+- Sign up for a free Poster Workshop.
+Workshops will be scheduled in early 2017.
 You can view the Poster Workshop presentation here (pdf).

 How to create a Poster for Showcase

 - What resources are available to help you?